 It’s hard to pick our favorite season in Reno, but winter in the Biggest Little City is pretty magical.
-Warm-up at one of our delectable coffee shops, or try a few laps around the ice rink.
+Warm-up at one of our delectable coffee shops, cozy up in a horse-drawn sleigh or soak it up, après-ski style.
 Whether you consider yourself a lover of winter or are just looking for a fun getaway, keep reading to check all the boxes for your ultimate winter weekend in Reno Tahoe.

-Craving caffeine?
+Need a warm pick-me-up?
 We have you covered.
 Reno Tahoe has enough coffee shops and roasteries to keep you going all day.
-Cozy up near the Truckee River at Hub Coffee Roasters, try one of Old World Coffee’s unique creations (the vanilla lavender latte and hot chocolate are a couple favorites) or order a coffee creation almost too pretty to drink at Coffeebar.
+Cozy up near the Truckee River at Hub Coffee Roasters, try one of Old World Coffee Lab’s unique creations (the vanilla lavender latte and mocha drogata are a couple of favorites), or order a coffee creation almost too pretty to drink at Coffeebar.

-Reno Tahoe is synonymous with world-class skiing, making a trip up the mountain a no-brainer for your winter weekend agenda.
-Explore one of our world-class results, or for the seasoned veteran, strap your skis to your back and explore our backcountry trails.
+Reno Tahoe is synonymous with picturesque winter activities and world-class skiing, making a trip up the mountain a no-brainer for your winter weekend agenda.
+Explore one of our world-class resorts, or for the seasoned veteran, strap your skis to your back and explore our backcountry trails.
 Another exhilarating way to get outdoors on skis this winter is cross-country skiing on Reno Tahoe’s network of groomed trails.

 For those who crave a bit of an adrenaline rush, snowmobiling tours around Lake Tahoe satisfy that need for speed while also giving you the chance to experience the winter wonderland.

 Sometimes you just want to relax in a warm tub or maybe you’d like to soak your muscles after an epic day of outdoor fun.
 The opportunities to “soak it up” in Reno Tahoe are endless.
-Many of our resorts keep their hot tubs open year-round, and the Peppermill Reno uses geothermal heating to warm their outdoor pool in the winter.
+Many of our resorts keep their hot tubs open year-round – including the Peppermill Resort Spa Casino – who uses geothermal heating to warm their outdoor pool in the winter.
 If you are looking for a more “natural” soak try Steamboat Hot Springs or Carson Hot Springs, both offering private indoor pools.
 The spa is another great place to warm up and relax in the winter.
-Book yourself a massage or facial in one of our award-winning spas.
+Book yourself a massage or facial in one of Reno’s award-winning spas.

 Hand-picked content based on your interests